Radio from the island of La Palma, one of the Canary Islands, in December 2016.

 On the 6th we were back early enough for a QSO with F6IJU on 20m at 16.55z.
 Good signal strength despite several hundred meters high rock wall in the way.
 With two F2 hops the radiation angle is 21 degrees, which would just clear the mountain ridge.
 At 17.30z I worked SM0DDK at 30m with the 20-meter antenna.
 Later, stations in North America and the Caribbean were worked with very good signal strengths in both directions.
 Good spots from the Reverse Beacon stations:

 On the 7th of December the antenna was extended with a 2.5 meters long wire to improve the efficiency on 30m.

-With the help of the ATU the antenna also performed excellent at 20m.
+With the help of the ATU the antenna also had an excellent performed on 20m.

 Good signals to North America.
 Among others VE2PID who used 5W, but used his Yagi 20 meters up.

 The evening ended at 2148z with a 30m QSO with AA4V, with the reports 599/579.

 The last evening, the 8th of December the only contact was with VP5 / W5CW on 30m at 20.44z.